 - 3 plum sized tomatoes, chopped

 - 1-2 cups organic quinoa cooked

-- 1 can of mixed veggies or corn.
+- 1 package frozen mixed veggies of choice

 - 8 ounces of pre-cooked turkey breast, chopped (shredded) **optional**